20 Best Holiday Activities in Toronto for Christmas 2026

 Best For: Shoppers, tourists, and families

-If you love a good shopping day (especially when it’s chilly outside), a visit to the Eaton Centre is a must during the holidays.
+If you love a good shopping day (especially when it’s chilly outside), a visit to the Eaton Centre is a great spot during the holidays.
 This massive downtown mall is fully decked out with festive lights and features one of the tallest Christmas trees in North America.

-Throughout the season, you can also catch Snowshow – a fun 3.5-minute display with holiday music, projected visuals, and even indoor snowfall.
-It only runs at certain times, so check the schedule before you go.
+Last year when I was shopping I happened to catch the Snowshow and was quite impressive.
+It’s a fun 3.5-minute display with holiday music, projected visuals, and even indoor snowfall – kids will certainly love it!
+It only runs at certain times, so check the schedule if you want to see it.

-Whether you’re picking up gifts, escaping the cold, or just want to soak in the Christmas atmosphere, the Eaton Centre is a festive spot to add to your Toronto holiday itinerary.
+Whether you’re picking up gifts, escaping the cold, or just want to take in the Christmas atmosphere, the Eaton Centre is another festive spot to add to your Toronto holiday itinerary.

 Cost: Free